IIEWFL/prog6221-poe-st10356506/README.md

 ### Reset Quantities
 Users can reset quantities back to the original quantities after scaling them.

-### Clear Recipe
+### Filter Recipe
-Users can clear the recipe, which permanently deletes the recipe.
+User can filter recipes by the ingredient name, calories, and food group

-### Exit Application
+### Clear Filter
-Users can exit the application by selecting quit.
+User can clear the filter and display all recipes

 ## How to Use

 1. Clone the repository onto your local machine.
 2. Open Command Prompt.
-3. Navigate to the `PROG6211PART2` folder, then to `PROG6211PART2.sln`.
+3. Navigate to the `RecipeApplication` folder, then to `RecipeApplication.sln`.
 4. Open the project in Visual Studio.
 5. Run the application.
 6. Once running, the user will be greeted with a menu containing all the actions that can be completed by the application.